 - The per capita consumption of chemicals is lower in India, compared to western countries, therefore presenting immense scope for setting up export-oriented manufacturing units through new investments.
 3

 - To promote investments in the sector, the government is implementing four Petroleum, Chemical and Petrochemical Investment Regions (PCPIR) in the country.
-PCPIRs will be clusters providing investors with a transparent and investment friendly policy and facility regime.
+PCPIRs will be clustered providing investors with a transparent and investment-friendly policy and facility regime.
 2

 21st January 2021: Union Minister of Chemicals & Fertilizers regarding upcoming 12.7 lakh MMTPA capacity urea plant at Namrup.

 08th January 2021: QCI in collaboration with DPIIT organized Udyog Manthan in the Chemical and Petrochemical Industry to draw in best practices and experiences of sector and industry.